Curricular Pathways

 What are Honors courses?

 All Honors courses are unique and available to those admitted into the Honors College.
-The Honors curriculum allows students to satisfy General University Requirements, meaning Honors is not a substantial addition of work or time added to a student's undergrad.
-You can learn more about the specifics of each class type by going through the Curriculum tab of our website.
+The Honors curriculum allows students to satisfy General University Requirements, meaning Honors is not a substantial addition of work or time to a student's undergrad.
+Learn more about the mission, values, and student learning objectives of the WWU Honors College here.

 While Western Washington University accepts a wide range of credits, transferred credits do not replace the Honors College curriculum.